Pupil Premium Funding for Disadvantaged Pupils

 ACCESS, ACHIEVE and ASPIRE provides the underlying rationale for our PP strategy.

 Newminster has carefully targeted the additional funding received in a variety of ways.
 The school has routinely and continuously reviewed the effect of these actions and to ensure that the funding used has maximal impact.
 We have focussed on key teaching and learning strategies as well as strategies to raise the confidence and self-esteem of our students and in doing so have also made use of the most effective and up to date research on accelerated learning for students from the Sutton Trust, the Education Endowment Foundation and John Hattie.
-With the findings of this research the school has focussed particular attention on the quality of feedback that is given to students in order to accelerate their learning and progress.
+With the findings of this research the school has focussed particular attention on the quality of teaching in the classroom, including the quality of feedback that is given to students in order to accelerate their learning and progress.

 The principles underlying the use of the funding for Pupil Premium at Newminster is summarised as follows: